LEGACY OF THE ARTHURIAN LEGEND

 READINGS AND TEXTS

-In addition, students must purchase a copy packet from the UNM Copy Center.
+In addition, students must purchase a copy packet from the copy center in Dane Smith Hall.
 The copy packet will provide the majority of our early readings in the class.

-• One 10-minute oral presentation on topic of the student’s choice
+One 10-minute oral presentation on an Arthurian topic of the student’s choice

 ABOUT THE INSTRUCTOR